pranalipawar24/Healthcare-Data-Processing-Pipeline/README.md

 airflow webserver

-Trigger DAG from Airflow UI.
+Then trigger the DAG from the Airflow UI.

 📊 Generated Reports
 👨‍⚕️ Doctor Performance Report